 Just like it is not my job to keep everything running decently and in order, it is not my job to make sure someone “pays” for the wrongs they have done to me.

 Idolatry is not just an Old Testament sin.
 Idolatry is evident in modern times, even in America, when we assert control and expect others to acknowledge our authority.
-Usurping God’s authority results in the violation of the first commandment, which states, “You must not have any other god but me” (Deut.
-5:7 NLT).
+Usurping God’s authority results in the violation of the first commandment.
+“You must not have any other god but me” (Deuteronomy 5:7 NLT).
 We insist on being idolized when we put ourselves in the place of authority as we attempt to control others and ourselves.
 Even when we demand that someone “owes” us, we are placing ourselves in the position of gods who maintain that justice is our responsibility.

 True forgiveness evidences a relationship with God.